 When filing for VAWA you will have to provide numerous documents including marriage in good faith, for a U Visa you provide less documentation

-Under VAWA you must also provide proof of good moral character, because of certain illegal activity U Visa does not.
+Under VAWA you must also provide proof of good moral character, U Visa does not.

-It is understood have difficult these circumstances are and it can be very difficult to navigate the situation.
+We understood how difficult these circumstances are and it can be very difficult to navigate the situation.
 Our goal is to help guide you through this process as painlessly as possible.
 We want you to be able to get the relief and the help you need.
 These cases often present unique challenges, and it is important that you reach out to us as soon as possible to discuss all of your options.

 Are you looking for immigration services or more information regarding U Visa or VAWA?
 We can help.